-Howard and Clark streets acting as the main commercial corridors, smaller streets have niche vibes, such as the Glenwood Ave arts district and Jarvis Square’s theater and music scene.
-Another great local gem is Devon Ave, home to the largest South Asian business district in the City.
-Around Loyola, one can find cheap eats (including some national chains), dive bars, and interesting, student-oriented shops.
+Howard and Clark streets act as Rogers Park’s main commercial corridors.
+These streets host the area’s big-box stores, major grocers, and restaurants.
+Smaller streets have niche vibes, such as the Glenwood Ave arts district and Jarvis Square’s theater and music scene.
+Home to the largest South Asian business district in the City, Devon Ave is a local gem.
+Around Loyola University, one can find cheap eats, dive bars, and interesting, student-oriented shops.

 Rogers Park is known across the city for its vibrant arts scene.
 The Lifeline Theater does excellent adaptations of literature in its intimate theater, with funky staging and gusto.
-Great local theater also includes the Factory Theater, the Bohemian Theater Ensemble, and the Mayne Stage Company.
+Other great local theater also includes the Factory Theater, the Bohemian Theater Ensemble, and the Mayne Stage Company.
 The New 400 Theater on Clark is known for its commitment to affordable first-showing movies.

 The community hosts a number of events all year long.
 The Glenwood Arts Fest in August features more than 150 artists and has live entertainment on three outdoor stages.
 Other great events include the weekly Glenwood Farmers Market, offering sustainable produce, and Celebrate Clark Street, featuring live world music and an international food and street market.

 Indian Boundary Park is a paradise for kids, featuring a unique wooden playground, a lagoon area, and a historic fieldhouse offering music and arts programming.
 Other parks include lovely Loyola Park on Lake Michigan, and Touhy and Pottawatomie Park with youth and adult sports fields, equipped fieldhouses, and summer day camps.

-With a wide variety of affordable options including vintage walkups, classic Chicago bungalows, larger single-family homes, and new construction.
+Rogers Park has great homes for all searchers.
+The area offers a wide variety of affordable options including vintage walkups, classic Chicago bungalows, larger single-family homes, and new construction.
 Downtown Chicago is easily accessible via public transportation including the CTA’s Purple and Red lines.